anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Impossibilities are merely things which we have not yet learned.
+Quote: I always wanted to be somebody, but I should have been more specific.

-By: Charles W. Chesnutt
+By: Lily Tomlin